Ever grooved to numbers like Haseeno Ka Deewana or Nicki Minaj’s Anaconda? Ever thought what is so rampantly wrong with what’s being depicted in them?

 The scene is changing, slowly

 The Indian rap culture has grown.
 From Punjabi rappers only talking about women, cars, and alcohol, to the manifestation of what we saw in Gully Boy, we’ve come a long way.

 Rappers like Divine, Naezy, and Brodha V are taking center stage, with veterans like Badshah and Raftaar going with the flow and evolving their music.
-Prime example for this is Raftaar and Brodha V’s track, Naachne Ka Shaunq.
-Raftaar talks about how consumerism has taken over the music industry and how artistes bow down to it instead of producing quality content.
+A prime example of this is Raftaar and Brodha V’s track, Naachne Ka Shaunq.
+Raftaar talks about how consumerism has taken over the music industry and how artists bow down to it instead of producing quality content.

 Solo acts like Prateek Kuhad and bands like The Local Train have taken the spotlight due to the quality of music they make, unlike some, who are infamous due to the sheer levels of sexism and misogyny portrayed in their music.

 Do you believe music is evolving with the evolution of society?
 Tell us below in the comments section.